Travel guide

 Price and how billing works

-Traveler's tip: only activate the add-on if you are going to a specific destination for a few days.
-For trips of more than three or four days outside the EU, a fixed data plan almost always wins.
+Traveler's trick: activate the bundle only if you're going to a specific destination for a few days.
+For trips longer than three or four days outside the EU, a fixed-rate data plan almost always wins.

 Covered zones and countries

-O2 Travel divides the world into zones, and the daily price depends on where you travel.
+O2 Travel divides the world into zones, and the daily price depends on which one you travel to.
 Closer zones (UK, Switzerland, Andorra, or the Balkans) usually have the lowest fee, while distant destinations like the United States, Japan, or Thailand fall into more expensive zones.

-• Non-EU Europe: UK, Switzerland, Andorra, Turkey… lowest daily fee.
+• Non-EU Europe: UK, Switzerland, Andorra, Turkey… lower daily fee.

-• America and Asia: United States, Mexico, Japan, Thailand… highest daily fee.
+• America and Asia: United States, Mexico, Japan, Thailand… higher daily fee.

-• Distant destinations: some countries are outside the add-on and are charged at the standard roaming rate, which can be very high.
+• Distant destinations: some countries are outside the bundle and are charged at the standard roaming rate, which can be very high.

 Before traveling, it's advisable to check which zone your destination falls into, because the price difference between one zone and another can double the daily cost.
-This detail about the zone is what confuses many people when they see their bill upon returning.
+That zone detail is what confuses many people when they see the bill upon their return.

-O2 Travel: opinions and analysis of the roaming add-on
+O2 Travel: opinions and analysis of the roaming bundle

 Photo: Hobi Photography · Pexels